planetarysoftware/ISIS_TC/Project-Lifecycle.md

 ## Lifecycle

 The Foundation shall encourage new Projects and innovation in the community.
-New Projects enter the Node.js Foundation through a [Proposal](#Proposal).
+New Projects enter the ASC Software Organization through a [Proposal](#Proposal).

 The project should be considered mature and have a history of releases